Fildo7525/MasterThesis/notes/metashape.md

 > !!
 Do test flights separately, GSD for TF1 is 1cm fro TF2 it is 0.5cm !!

+### In case of a crash

+1. Fix the camera calibration on the precomputed values
+2. Select unmatched points in the `Reference` tab
+3. Do `Align photos` again
+3. Optimise using the `star button` with the last parameter checked

 # Build DEM

 1. Switch poitcloud to tie points